AliyunContainerService/gpushare-scheduler-extender/docs/install.md

 ## 0\.
 Prepare GPU Node

-This Guide assumes that the NVIDIA drivers and nvidia-docker2 have been installed.
+This guide assumes that the NVIDIA drivers and nvidia-docker2 have been installed.

-Enable the nvidia runtime as your default runtime on your node.
+Enable the Nvidia runtime as your default runtime on your node.
 To do this, please edit the docker daemon config file which is usually present at /etc/docker/daemon.json:

 ```json
 {